Clon1998/mobileraker_companion/README.md

 - **Manual Installation:** On non-Debian platforms, manual installation of the service and configuration is required.
 The automatic installer script may not work in these cases.

+> [!WARNING]
-> **WARNING**: While the companion has shown success on tested platforms, its behavior on other systems may vary.
+> While the companion has shown success on tested platforms, its behavior on other systems may vary.
 Community contributions and feedback on different platforms are encouraged.

 ## Companion - Prerequisites